JasonJWilliamsNY/profile/index.md

 - Fairly double-jointed
 - Able to display cold symptoms at will
 - Convincing Canadian goose noises
+- Able to navigate NYC subway system by smell

 ## Travel Tips and Recommendations